 By Ayoola Stephen Olapade

-Meanwhile, China which holds the presidency of Cop15 – the first time it has led on a major UN environment deal – has presented the proposed text of a new global agreement that would commit to protecting at least 30 per cent of land, water and marine areas by 2030.
+The proposed agreement submitted by the COP15 president and Chinese Environment Minister, Huang Runqiu also includes a global agreement that would commit to protecting at least 30 per cent of land, water and marine areas by 2030.

-The draft of the Kunming-Montreal Global biodiversity framework was published this morning as delegates gather at the second to last official day at the COP15 biodiversity conference in Montreal.
+The draft of the Kunming-Montreal Global biodiversity framework was made public on Sunday as delegates gather at the second to last official day at the COP15 biodiversity conference in Montreal.

 The draft of the framework states the 30 per cent of conserved land and water should include areas that are the most important for biodiversity, and should include recognition of Indigenous territories when applicable.